ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/Optimizers.md

         reuse llvm resources
 ~~~

-## Generic Optimizations
+## Textbook Optimizations

-You are likely to find these optimizations covered in great detail in
+You are likely to find these optimizations covered in great detail in most compiler textbooks you find.

 ### CFG (Control-Flow Graph) Simplification

+### Store-to-Load Forwarding

+This can actually be a difficult optimization without an internal SSA representation.
+Without this, you need an analysis to track the various uses and reaching definitions
+for each variable you're analyzing, whereas with SSA form, you already know each
+virtual register in the IR is only assigned to once and any stores can be propogated
+to any loads.

-### Forwarding + CSE (Common Subexpression Elimination)
+### CSE (Common Subexpression Elimination)

 ### Compile-Time Unrolling

 Notice that there's another